Migrants as regional job creators

 The passion that migrants have for supporting regional communities is a story that needs wider recognition.
 If you are a migrant business owner operating in a regional area, or know of one, tweet us @RegionalAus or email [email protected].

-The full report, Evidence of Migrant Business Ownership and Entrepreneurship in Regions, will be available on the RAI website shortly.
+Read the full report, Evidence of Migrant Business Ownership and Entrepreneurship in Regions.

 Sign up to our Regional Futures e-News to make sure you stay up to date with the latest news and information from us.